rohit-ambre/superduperdb-website/pitch.md

 ## SuperDuperDB minimizes overhead and revolutionizes AI capabilities

-- Complex data preparation and processing is no longer required
+- Complex data preparation and preprocessing is no longer required
 - AI models can perform entirely new operations by having access to all data
 - AI can handle new incoming data and streaming